 I thoroughly enjoyed my time in Savannah!
 The road trip is juuuuust about over….but I’ll wrap it up later this week. :) Hope August is off to an amazing start for you!
 (Which reminds me, I saw this quote and cracked up laughing so I had to share: “Awesome things will happen today if you decided not to be a miserable cow.”
 Ha!
 Simple as that.
 Love it!

-Posted on August 3, 2015, in Coffee, Dining Out, Healthy Habits, Real Life Stuff and tagged college girl travel blog, savannah ga, savannah tourism, the mansion at forsyth park, the olde pink house, the sentient bean, travel.
+Posted on August 3, 2015, in Coffee, Healthy Lifestyle, Life Updates and tagged college girl travel blog, savannah ga, savannah tourism, the mansion at forsyth park, the olde pink house, the sentient bean, travel.
 Bookmark the permalink.
-4 Comments.
+5 Comments.